nasurfriend/sampleApplication/README.md

 This application is a demo spring boot application that consist of GET API call returns helloworld.

+## Build Application:
+- Jenkins:
+  Configure the Cloud settings and set it to your k8s/Ocp.
+  Create your service account and linked it with the namespace

+  Create a pipeline with a scripted pipeline and pull from the repository.

 the following is the call sequence `demoapplication/applicationendpoint/helloworld`